 Go out for hunting work or doing business.

-Providing daily needs for Wife, Child or Children, Parents, and other immediate relatives in need.
+Providing daily needs for wives, Children, Parents, and other immediate relatives in need.

 Providing comfort to family members by providing facilities such as food, clothes, a house, a car, belongings, and other daily needs.